MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-networking.md

 The Windows Firewall is used to enforce network security through port ACLs.

+> NOTE: See these *required* [prerequisites](https://docs.docker.com/network/overlay/) for creating overlay networks.

+### Windows Server containers
+These use the Windows hosts' firewall (enlightened with network compartments.)
+  * Default Outbound: ALLOW ALL
+  * Default Inbound: DENY ALL unsolicited
+    * Except "common" (e.g. DHCP, DNS, ICMP, etc.) network traffic
+    * Create inbound ALLOW rule in response to ``docker run -p`` (port forwarding)

+### Hyper-V containers
+Hyper-V containers have their own isolated kernel and hence run their own instance of Windows Firewall with the following configuration:
+  * Default ALLOW ALL in Windows Firewall

-> Note: by default all container endpoints attached to an overlay network have an ALLOW ALL rule created
+Otherwise, by default all container endpoints attached to an overlay network have an:
+  *  ALLOW ALL rule created.

 <figure>
   <img src="media/windows-firewall-containers.png">